JACrosman/xapi-client/README.md

 ### Statement

-Statements are the objects that hold all the collected xapi data for a single activity/verb/actor combination.
+Statements are the objects that hold all the collected xAPI data for a single activity/verb/actor combination.

 #### Creating Statements

 `xapi.Statement.create()`

-Builds out a complete xapi statement based on the provided data.
+Builds out a complete xAPI statement based on the provided data.

 ```javascript
 // build out a new statement with individual statement pieces